Generations of Chinese leadership: First generation

-Of this group, Mao, Zhou, Zhu and Liu were the four original members of the collective leadership from 1949 until the political turmoil during the cultural revolution in the late 1960s, which resulted in Mao gaining paramount autocratic power and the fall of Liu.
-Liu, then the President (or "Chairman of the State"), was removed from his party position and stripped of the office of President in 1968 and died in prison the following year.
-Thus, Mao, Zhou and Zhu were the only three original members of the Politburo Standing Committee of the Chinese Communist Party who remained in the Politburo from 1945 until their deaths in 1976 (though Zhu temporarily lost his membership between 1969 and 1973) and died while holding the highest party and state offices Chairman of the Chinese Communist Party (Mao), Premier of the State Council (Zhou) and Chairman of the Standing Committee of the National People's Congress, the nominal head of state (Zhu).
-Since the three had the biggest contribution to the victory in the Chinese Civil War and the foundation of the People's Republic of China in 1949 they are now collectively venerated as the triumvirate of founding heroes.
+The first generation was drawn from the veterans of the revolutionary period, where most had either worked closely with or been in the armed forces.
+The close relationships and shared political-military experience made it easy for civilian leaders to intervene in military matters and vice versa, so the line between civilian and military leader was blurred even as greater specialization evolved.

+Mao was the paramount leader from the founding of the PRC in 1949 until his death in 1976.
+His rule was unfettered by collective leadership.
+Mao exercised undisputed power over the party-state, including unilateral authority to decide policy, law, and political appointments.
+Teiwes suggests that Mao's position was secured by being a revolutionary symbol; the other leaders could not oppose Mao without undermining their own self-image as revolutionaries.

+Senior offices were predominantly held by Mao's associates from the Long March and other civil war veterans.
+These included - at various times - Zhou Enlai, Zhu De, Liu Shaoqi, Chen Yun, Deng Xiaoping, Peng Dehuai, and Lin Biao.

 With the demise of Liu, Mao promoted Lin Biao as his deputy, and the "Gang of Four" to fill the role of his trusted allies.
 Lin fell out of favour, however, and died in 1971 while attempting to escape to the Soviet Union.
 The Gang of Four, which consisted of Jiang Qing (Madame Mao), and three other members meteorically promoted in the late 1960s, were the only members of the first generation of leadership to remain after Mao's death in 1976.
 Their demise came shortly afterwards in a political coup managed by what became the second generation of leaders.